Property investment strategy

 The first step in successful property investment is to establish a strategy, setting out how you will achieve your goals and the rules you're going to follow.
-Ask yourself:
+You'll need to think about:

 - What property market do I want to invest in?

 - Who do I need to help me?

 - What ownership structure will I use for my investment property(s)?

 - How can I get the best return from my investment property(s)?